 We wanted our students to know the answer to the questions ‘Am I winning or losing right now?’ and ‘What should I do to win?’Oleg Vasilevsky

 Thanks to this approach and gamification, JAMMSchool has efficiently transferred the responsibility for educational success from the school to the student.
-The school can only offer good study materials and motivated teachers, but it is the student’s responsibility to actually learn.
+The school can only offer good study materials and motivated teachers, but it is the student’s responsibility actually to learn.

 Besides the basic idea, the children had to think about the target audience, marketing activities, project budget and revenue structure, rules for the game, or value-added for the social network.
 At the end of the week, all teams presented their product to “investors” and gained valuable feedback about the work done.
 As one of the investors myself (the author of the article), I have enjoyed the presentations and communication skills of the students.